arizonaCameraLab/ASDP_Render_Module/README.md

 This module must be cloned recursively so that it pulls in all of its submodules.

-**Summary:** Quick instructions to get set up on Linux for Storage and Render Server systems (Replace X with the serial number of the systems being used [1-4] in the IP addresses):
+**Summary:** Quick instructions to get set up on Linux for Storage and Render Server systems (replace X with the serial number of the systems being used [1-4] in the IP addresses):

 - Storage Server:
     - Build and install ASDP_Core_API, ASDP_Core_Module, and ASDP_Camera_Simulator (in that order).